ansu555/Algorand_prototype-v0.0.1/README.md

 ## 🚀 How It Works: Project Architecture

 The project is built on **Next.js** using the App Router, providing a fast, server-rendered frontend with serverless API endpoints for backend logic.
-It supports multiple blockchain networks including **Base** and **Avalanche** mainnet with gasless transaction capabilities.
+It supports multiple blockchain networks including **Base**, **Avalanche** mainnet, and **Algorand** with gasless transaction capabilities and instant finality.

 -   **`app/`**: Contains the main pages (`/`, `/cryptocurrencies`, etc.) and the primary UI layout.
 -   **`components/`**: Houses all reusable React components, including the chat interface, data tables, and UI primitives from `shadcn/ui`.